 More detail: Alan Cumyn was born in Ottawa, Canada in 1960, and began writing poetry and short stories in high school.
 In 1979 he attended Royal Roads Military College in Victoria, British Columbia, but found that a year of military life was sufficient.
 By 1984 he had a degree in English and History from Queen’s University in Kingston, Ontario, and an M.A. in Creative Writing and English Literature from the University of Windsor, where he studied under Alistair MacLeod.

 For the next two years Alan Cumyn ran a group home in Toronto for the national youth volunteer organization Katimavik.
-In 1986 he married Suzanne Evans and spent the next year in the coal-mining, train station town of Xuzhou, China, teaching English.
+In 1986 he married writer Suzanne Evans and followed her to the coal-mining, train station town of Xuzhou, China, where they both taught English.
 The year abroad launched a career in various posts in international development, and was the inspiration for both Cumyn’s first novel, Waiting for Li Ming, published by Goose Lane Editions in 1993, and for his popular guide to work and study abroad, What in the World is Going On?, first published in 1988 by the Canadian Bureau for International Education (CBIE).From 1991 to 1999 Cumyn worked for the Immigration and Refugee Board of Canada, researching and writing papers on human rights conditions in various countries.

 On leave in 1994, he moved with his young family to Salatiga in Central Java and taught for half a year at Satya Wacana Christian University.
 The time abroad and the persistent interest in human rights triggered Cumyn’s two-part human rights saga, Man of Bone and Burridge Unbound, about a tortured Canadian diplomat who survives his ordeal and then tries to right the world.
 Both novels won the Ottawa Book Award, and shortlistings for the Giller Prize (Burridge Unbound) and Trillium Award (Man of Bone) brought wider recognition for Cumyn’s work.